codestation/prxshot/readme.txt

   table below (or a combination of them) to select the button(s) required for the screenshot.

+* KeyTimeout: 0 by default.
+Change it to a positive value (in millisecs) to delay the screenshot key(s) to that value.
+For example, setting it to 1000 causes the screenshot to be taken 1 second after the key was pressed

 * ScreenshotName: %s/pic_%04d.bmp by default.
 Here you can specify a different prefix/suffix for the screenshot.
 Important: the "%s/, "%04d" and the ".bmp" are mandatory in that order.